-No development shall commence other than any demolition down to slab level, site securing, or works to the external façade or roof of the building until a detailed design for the surface drainage strategy presented the Drainage water in Statement GCC-ARUP-ZZ-XX-RP-C-0001 P02 has been submitted to and approved in writing by the Local Planning Authority.
+No development shall commence other than any demolition down to slab level, site securing, or works to the external façade or roof of the building until a detailed design for the surface strategy presented Drainage water drainage in the Statement GCC-ARUP-ZZ-XX-RP-C-0001 P02 has been submitted to and approved in writing by the Local Planning Authority.
 The submitted design must demonstrate the technical feasibility and viability of the proposed drainage system through the use of SuDS to manage the flood risk to the site and elsewhere and the measures taken to manage the water quality for the lifetime of the development.
 The scheme for the surface water drainage shall be implemented in accordance with the approved details and shall be fully operational before the development is first occupied for the use hereby permitted.